dnielsen/backingstack/projects/guestbook-redis/README.md

-# PHP Guestbook with Redis HA Backend
+# PHP Guestbook with Redis
 This is a simple PHP guestbook application with a redis backend.
-All parts of the application are deployed using Helm charts.
+All parts of the application are deployed using Kubernetes manifests.

 <br>